 A stroll through the Arts District can spark a variety of conversations and romantic moods with everything from street art to specialty shops.
-Fuel up for your urban safari at the tiny, espresso-centric Blacktop Coffee.
-Next door, browse the goods at Alchemy Works, a hybrid lifestyle store / art gallery.
+Fuel up for your urban safari at L.A.'s own Groundwork Coffee.
+Next, browse the goods at Alchemy Works, a hybrid lifestyle store/art gallery.
 Speaking of art, a must-see is the sprawling Hauser & Wirth gallery.

 Produced each summer by the Los Angeles Conservancy, Last Remaining Seats is a popular series of classic movie screenings and live entertainment.
 Last Remaining Seats takes place in Downtown L.A.'s extraordinary historic theatres, such as The Theatre at Ace Hotel, The Orpheum, The Palace, and The Million Dollar Theatre.